Types of Project Management Across Industries And Categories With Examples

 5. Types of project management across By Complexity:

 Project management methodologies can also be categorized based on the complexity of the projects they are designed to handle.
-Here are types of project management methodologies across complexity:
+Here are the types of project management methodologies across complexity:

 1. Small-Scale Project Management: